minzzzy/miniflow/README.md

 ## [Boston House Prices dataset](http://scikit-learn.org/stable/datasets/#boston-house-prices-dataset)
 I train the network to use the Boston Housing dataset(`boston_nn.py`).
 The model has  2 hidden layers and hyperparameters are
-> epochs = 5000
-learning_rate = 0.01
-batch_size = 10

-- Train
-> Epoch: 5000, Loss: 0.015

-- Test
-> Loss: 30.684

-Overfitting!
-It may be due to the small number of data compared to the number of features.
-- dataset : 506
-- feature : 13